Lori Alhadeff in 2022. {Make Our Schools Safe.}

 Alyssa’s Law passed the Washington State Legislature unanimously, with a 49-0 vote in the Senate and a 98-0 vote in the House, state officials said.

-With Ferguson’s signature, Washington joined Texas, New Jersey, New York, Florida, Utah, Oklahoma, and Tennessee in passing Alyssa’s Law.
+With Ferguson’s signature, Washington joined Texas, New Jersey, New York, Florida, Georgia, Utah, Oklahoma, and Tennessee in passing Alyssa’s Law.

 Send your news to Parkland’s #1 Award-Winning News Source, Parkland Talk.
 Don’t Miss: Tamarac Talk, Coral Springs Talk